Reference

 ├── __init__.py

-└── code.py code of the main pacakge
+└── code.py code of the main package

 └── setup.py